nachivpn/k/README.md

-# Normalization for Fitch-style Modal Calculi (Artifact)
+# Normalization for Fitch-Style Modal Calculi (Artifact)

-This repository contains the artifact accompanying the paper *Normalization for Fitch-style Modal Calculi*.
+This repository contains the artifact accompanying the paper *Normalization for Fitch-Style Modal Calculi*.

 ## Dependencies